 Global Green Building Statistics

-7. The global green construction materials market is expected to reach $1 trillion in 2020.
+7. The global green construction materials market was expected to reach $1 trillion in 2020.

 (Medium, GlobeNewsWire)